-The city of Oklahoma City operates a HUGE number of parks all around the metro.
+The city of Oklahoma City operates a huge number of parks all around the metro.
 Depending on the location, you can find playgrounds, picnic areas, sports fields/courts, gyms, trails and more.
-Three of them (Doleese Youth Park, Will Rogers Park and Woodson Park) even have Disc Golf courses for the frisbee enthusiasts.
-During the summer, 15 of those parks also have spraygrounds with various buttons, levers and cannons, all to douse the kids with water and beat the Oklahoma summer heat.
+Three of them (Dolese Youth Park, Will Rogers Park, and Woodson Park) even have Disc Golf courses for the frisbee enthusiasts.
+During the summer, 15 of those parks also have spraygrounds with various buttons, levers, and cannons, all to douse the kids with water and beat the Oklahoma summer heat.

 04 of 09

 Even if you don't have a boat or wish to spend money on a fishing permit, the Oklahoma City area lakes have plenty to offer.
 Head to Hefner, Draper, or Overholser for some outdoor recreation for the kids.
 There are picnic areas and playgrounds, particularly at Hefner, and the areas are great for kite-flying or other outdoor games.
 Like Hefner and Overholser, the Oklahoma River also has miles of fantastic trails for biking, running or walking.Continue to 5 of 9 below.